hiveeyes/terkin-datalogger/README.rst

 ******************
 Reference hardware
 ******************
-This software has been designed on a `Pycom FiPy`_.
+This software has been designed to run primarily on a `Pycom FiPy`_.
 However, it might also work on MicroPython hardware from different vendors.
-If not, corresponding feature requests are welcome, but pull requests are even better!
+If you will find the firmware will not work on your MicroPython device, corresponding feature requests are very welcome and pull requests are even better!

 .. image:: https://ptrace.hiveeyes.org/2019_03-17_EasyHive%20Datalogger%20v1.jpg

-Please follow up on the `Reference hardware`_ page for different hardware configurations based on devices like these.
+Please follow up on the `Reference hardware`_ page for different hardware configurations based on devices like these:

+- `EasyHive Pycom-Shield`_
+- `Hiverize Funktionsmuster`_
+- `Hiveeyes Buerger`_

 ***************